Rozier hits key shots as Hornets top Mavericks 123-120 in OT - WHIZ News

+DALLAS (AP) — Miles Bridges flexed his muscles at the crowd when Luka Doncic’s potential winning 3-pointer over him bounced off the rim at the end of the fourth quarter.

+Then the Charlotte forward escaped trouble in overtime with a pass to wide-open Terry Rozier for a 3 that put the Hornets up for good.

-DALLAS (AP) — Terry Rozier scored 29 points, including the go-ahead 3-pointer in overtime after his tying basket in regulation, and the Charlotte Hornets beat the Dallas Mavericks 123-120 on Saturday night.
+Rozier scored 29 points, including the go-ahead shot from long range in the extra period after his tying basket in regulation, and the Hornets beat Doncic and the Dallas Mavericks 123-120 on Saturday night.

-Devonte Graham had 27 points and 13 assists as the Hornets won their second straight after a season-worst six-game losing streak.
+Devonte Graham had 27 points and 13 assists as the Hornets erased a 12-point deficit in the fourth quarter after leading by 20 in the first half of their second straight win after a season-worst six-game losing streak.

+“We just stayed resilient,” said Bridges, who had 11 points and 11 rebounds.
+“We could have given up when they went up by 12.
+We didn’t give up.
+We needed that win.”

 Maxi Kleber scored a career-high 24 points after getting his season high of 18 in the previous game for Dallas.

 Kleber hit a tying 3 with 1:02 remaining in overtime to top his previous career best of 21.
-But Rozier, who was 10 of 15 overall and 5 of 8 from long range, answered with a 3-pointer at the other end for a 117-114 lead.
+But Rozier, who was 10 of 15 overall and 5 of 8 from long range, answered with a 3-pointer at the other end on a pass from Bridges for a 117-114 lead.

+“I give our group a lot of credit to come out and get up whatever it was, double digits early, play with poise, play with urgency, play with force,” Charlotte coach James Borrego said.
+“And then to lose that lead, how do we respond?
+That’s all we talked about in the timeout, how are we going to respond?”

 The Hornets scored the final six points of regulation to force overtime.
 After a turnover by Doncic, P.J.
 Washington drove for a dunk and Rozier hit a leaning layup for a 103-all tie with 19 seconds left after Doncic missed a 3 at the other end.

-Dallas tried Doncic again at the end of regulation, but his 3 over Miles Bridges bounced off the rim, and Bridges responded by flexing his muscles as he went to the bench.
+Dallas tried Doncic again at the end of regulation, but his 3 over Bridges missed, and Bridges celebrated with his silent flex as he went to the bench.

 Washington scored 19 points on 9-of-12 shooting, and Bismack Biyombo had 11 points and 13 rebounds.

 J.J.
-Barea had 11 points and nine assists in his second straight start with shooting guard Tim Hardaway Jr. sidelined for three consecutive games by a left hamstring strain.
+Barea had 11 points and nine assists in his second straight start — and first two of the season — with shooting guard Tim Hardaway Jr. sidelined for a third consecutive games by a left hamstring strain.
 Kristaps Porzingis has been out the same three games with right knee soreness.

 BACKING DONCIC